Muddy Trail Status

-- Colorado Drivers License (valid with current KCR address)
+- A valid Colorado Driver’s License or Colorado I.D. with current KCR address.

-- Colorado I.D. (valid with current KCR address)
+- A valid Colorado I.D. with current KCR address.

-- Property Tax Statement (valid with the applicant’s name for the current KCR address)
+- A valid property tax statement with the applicant’s name for the current KCR address.

-- Warranty Deed (valid with the applicant’s name for the current KCR address)
+- A valid warranty deed with the applicant’s name for the current KCR address.

-- Lease / Rental Agreement (valid with the applicant’s name for the current KCR address)
+- A valid lease/rental agreement with the applicant’s name for the current KCR address.